Dingyuan-Zheng/maskPS/README.md

 # maskPS
-This repository contains the dataset we used in our paper "Segmentation Mask Guided End-to-End Person Search"
+This repository contains the datasets we used in our paper "Segmentation Mask Guided End-to-End Person Search"

 Signal Processing: Image Communication (Articles in press)